MeteoSwiss/publication-opendata/README.md

 #### 2.5.2.
 Radar data
 Radar data is beeing provided in the HDF5-Format which is the common exchange format for radar data.
 See the metadata in each HDF5-File for further information.
-The radar data are divided into basic radar data and advanced radar data.
+The radar data are divided into basic radar data and advanced radar data and combiprecip.

 Basic radar data